-This work is supported by the National Security Agency, under the Science of Security Lablet at North Carolina State University.
+This work was supported by the National Security Agency under the Science of Security Lablet at North Carolina State University.

-Author's address: Rui Shu, Peipei Wang, Sigmund A. Gorski III, Benjamin Andow, Adwait Nadkarni, Luke Deshotels, Jason Gionta, William Enck and Xiaohui Gu, Department of Computer Science, North Carolina State University, Raleigh, NC; Email: {rshu, pwang7, sagorski, beandow, anadkarni, ladeshot, jjgionta, whenck, xgu}@ncsu.edu resources such as CPU, network or caches also make the construction of covert channel communication possible.
-Therefore, an efficient security isolation technique is required for security assurance.
+Authors' addresses: R. Shu, P. Wang, S. A. Gorski III, B. Andow, A. Nadkarni, L. Deshotels, J. Gionta, W. Enck, and X. Gu, North Carolina State University, Department of Computer Science, 890 Oval Drive, Box 8206, Engineering Building II, Raleigh, NC 27695-8206; emails: {rshu, pwang7, sagorski, beandow, anadkarni, ladeshot, jjgionta, whenck, xgu}@ncsu.edu.

-Permission to make digital or hard copies of part or all of this work for personal or classroom use is granted without fee provided that copies are not made or distributed for profit or commercial advantage and that copies bear this notice and the full citation on the first page.
-Copyrights for third-party components of this work must be honored.
-For all other uses, contact the owner/author(s).
+Permission to make digital or hard copies of part or all of this work for personal or classroom use is granted without fee provided that copies are not made or distributed for profit or commercial advantage and that copies show this notice on the first page or initial screen of a display along with the full citation.
+Copyrights for components of this work owned by others than ACM must be honored.
+Abstracting with credit is permitted.
+To copy otherwise, to republish, to post on servers, to redistribute to lists, or to use any component of this work in other works requires prior specific permission and/or a fee.
+Permissions may be requested from Publications Dept., ACM, Inc., 2 Penn Plaza, Suite 701, New York, NY 10121-0701 USA, fax +1 (212) 869-0481, or permissions@acm.org.